yonas-fsaha/NFT-preview-card-component/README.md

-# NFT preview card component with html and css
+# NFT preview card component with ]